yuhehhuang/NTHU-VLSI_testing2024/VLSI-testing-HW1/README.md

-"To use deductive-fault method to detect possible fault."
+"According to every primary input,use deductive-fault simulation to find possible fault ."